1danielcoelho/system-viewer/README.md

 npm install
 npm run build
 ```
 The packaged build is fully contained within `/dist`.
-To deploy the build locally for a sanity check, do:
+To deploy the build locally for a sanity check, run this from `/dist`:
 ```
 python -m http.server 8000
 ```